Where to buy ducklings or ducks for your backyard or small farm

 Option 4: Waterfowl/wildlife rescue operations

 If at all possible, we’d highly recommend you get ducks from waterfowl/wildlife rescue operations.
-For instance, in our area, Carolina Waterfowl Rescue (CWR) often has ducklings and mature domestic ducks that need a permanent home.
+For instance, if you live near the Carolinas, Carolina Waterfowl Rescue (CWR) often has ducklings and mature domestic ducks that need a permanent home.
+Six of our ducks are rescues from CWR, and any future ducks we get will be from rescue operations.

 Pros: